addresscloud/terraform-aws-tile-service/examples/quickstart/README.md

 aws s3 cp --recursive cache s3://<BUCKET>/oprvrs/
 ```

+## API Key

 1. If you don't have one create a new Usage Plan and API Key and add access to the newly created API.
 An example of doing this in Terraform can be found in [examples/]().

+## Test

-1. You should now be able to make requests aginst the API Gateway instance using the `api_invoke_url` value.
+1. You should now be able to make requests aginst the API Gateway instance using the `api_invoke_url` value which is output from the module.

 #### **Get TileJSON**
 ```http